-We have a face-to-face training programme for our senior management team as well as those of our employees who have responsibilities in relation to engaging the firm's suppliers.
+We provide training to our employees who have responsibilities in relation to engaging the firm's suppliers.
 This covers not only the offences in the Act, but how to go about evaluating suppliers and mitigating risks within supply chains.
 Our aim is to raise awareness of the issues and increase informed scrutiny.